With a Child's Heart: Michael Jackson version

 The song was later covered by singer Michael Jackson and released as the first single from his 1973 album Music & Me.
 The song peaked at number 50 on the Billboard Pop Singles chart, number 14 on the US R&B chart, and number 23 on the US adult contemporary chart.
 Nearly all disc pressings of the Michael Jackson single had a track called "Morning Glow", the ninth track on the album originally written by composer Stephen Schwartz.
-In a 2003 interview with Martin Bashir, Jackson admitted that he no longer remembered having recorded the song, and could not recall any of the lyrics.
+In a 2003 interview with Martin Bashir, Jackson admitted that he no longer remembered having recorded the song, and could not recall any of the lyrics.Record World called Jackson's version a "beautiful ballad which he interprets superbly."

 Charts

 Raven-Symoné version

 "With a Child's Heart" was later covered by American singer Raven-Symoné, on her second studio album, Undeniable.
 It was included on an original R&B single with the same name written by Ray Blaze and Jerome Jefferson which was released in 1999.
 The "Ballad version" was the cover and the other versions were variations of the new song.
 Raven toured the United States going to various schools and malls to promote the single, and even went on a tour with *NSYNC.

 Three music videos were made for the song: the first one used the "uptemp version", the second used the "ballad version", and the third used a remix.
 Despite the music videos and heavy promotion, the single never took off and failed to dent the charts.